 Please note all MCA texts are copyright of the MCA and its authors and may not be reproduced in any form without prior written permission from the MCA.

-Check the Get Involved section of this website for information about current positions vacant, internships and work experience programs.
+Check the work at the MCA section of this website for information about current positions vacant, internships and work experience programs.

 The MCA runs a range of practical programs for all age groups.
 School and school holiday programs, special events, lectures, forums and talks by artists are held throughout the year.
 For details, see What's On.

 The MCA has a Membership program which offers free entry to paid exhibitions and a range of other discounts.
-For further details, go to Get Involved, email email@example.com or call (+612) 9245 2413.
+For further details, go to Memberships, email email@example.com or call (+612) 9245 2424.

-Yes, for more information please see the Get Involved section of this website.
+Yes, for more information please see the work at the MCA section of this website.

 The MCA is “dedicated to the exhibition, interpretation and collection of the art and ideas of today” (MCA Collection Policy 2003), and does not sell art works to the public.
 It exhibits artists’ works, which are either on loan from artists or other institutions and collections, and it acquires art works for the MCA collection through purchase and gift.